Welcome to the fastest growing section of the Club!

 Girls’ league matches take place on Saturday mornings.
 Most squads train on a weekday evening, on a floodlit 3G pitch.

-Emma can be contacted on
+Sara can be contacted on

-Girls’ Football Development Officer
+Girls’ Football Lead

 Paul is a lead coach for his youngest daughter’s squad and it is fair to say that his family is ‘all in’ when it comes to the girls’ section at Harpenden Colts: his wife Gillian is also a coach, and both his daughters play for the club!

 Paul is committed to ensuring that all of our players develop as footballers and athletes, and that they leave Harpenden Colts with a lifelong love for the sport.
-Paul will work closely with the club’s football development officer and professional coach.
+Paul will work closely with the club’s football development officer and professional coach

 Paul can be contacted on

 The Hertfordshire Girls Football Partnership League holds the FA Charter standard accreditation, which is awarded to clubs and leagues rigorously adjudged to be well-run and sustainable – and which prioritise child protection, quality coaching and implementation of the Respect Programme.

 “I love playing for Colts because it makes us fit and great at teamwork.
 You also make friends.”